Rabies Fact Sheet

 - Call your health care provider and local board of health as soon as you finish washing.
 They will help you decide if you need to be treated for rabies.
 It is important to follow their instructions exactly.

-- Contact your local animal control officer (508 790-6272 or 790-6274) to catch or find the animal that scratched or bit you.
+- Contact your local animal control officer at 508-790-6272 or 508-790-6274 to catch or find the animal that scratched or bit you.
 Your local board of health can tell you how to have it tested by the State Rabies Lab, if appropriate.
 If your pet has been bitten or scratched by an animal that you think may be rabid, put on gloves before touching your pet.
-Follow the steps above but call your pet’s veterinarian instead of your own doctor.
+Follow steps 1 through 3, but call your pet's veterinarian instead of your own doctor.

 - Avoid wild animals, especially bats, skunks, foxes, and raccoons.
 Do not feed or pet strays.
 Avoid any animal-wild, farm or pet-that you do not know.
 Report any animal that behaves oddly to your local animal control official.